NHSDigital/nia-patient-switching-standard-adaptor/test-suite/README.md

     9. Close Settings menu

 ## Setting up test-suite adaptors to run Postman tests
-1. Open project in IDE
-2. Use the terminal and CD into folder `\nia-patient-switching-standard-adaptor\test-suite`
+1. Use the terminal and CD into folder `\nia-patient-switching-standard-adaptor\test-suite`
-3. Run the code `sudo ./start-test-environment.sh`
+2. Run the start script `./start-test-environment.sh`
-4. Allow the system to build adaptors
+3. Allow the system to build adaptors
-5. After building your docker suite should look something like this (containers can appear in any order):
+4. After building your docker suite should look something like this (containers can appear in any order):

 <details>
     ```